lihaoyi/scala.rx/readme.md

 Scala.Rx
 ========

 Scala.Rx is an experimental change propagation library for Scala.
-Scala.Rx gives you time varying Rxnals (`Rx`s), which are like smart variables who auto-update themselves when the values they depend on change.
+Scala.Rx gives you Reactive variables (`Rx`s), which are smart variables who auto-update themselves when the values they depend on change.
 The underlying implementation is push-based FRP based on the ideas in [Deprecating the Observer Pattern](http://infoscience.epfl.ch/record/176887/files/DeprecatingObservers2012.pdf).

 A simple example which demonstrates the behavior is: